 Australia is working together with Solomon Islands to enhance economic growth and development in Solomon Islands.
 Australian assistance will address constraints to growth in Solomon Islands' economy.
 We will continue to support infrastructure programs essential for business and trade.
-This includes reliable access to transport, water and energy.
+This includes efficient and reliable access to transport, water and energy.
 Australia will engage strategically with Solomon Islands Government (SIG) through: dialogue on economic and fiscal policy; assistance to improve public financial management; and advocacy for reform on the existing regulatory and compliance burden on business.

-In 2017-18, the Solomon Islands Growth Program will be the flagship for Australian support to increase private sector investment in a more inclusive economy.
+The Solomon Islands Growth Program is the flagship for Australian support to increase private sector investment in a more inclusive economy.
 It aims to catalyse private sector investment and increase opportunities for inclusive growth by targeting industries with the highest potential.
 Particular focus will be given to promoting women's participation and reducing costs to business.

 Through regional programs, Australia will provide support for fisheries management – including effective regional cooperation with the Forum Fisheries Agency and the Secretariat of the Pacific Community – and improved market access for Solomon Islands' exports.

 Australia's Seasonal Worker Programme (SWP), led by the Department of Employment, connects Pacific island and Solomon Islands workers with Australian employers experiencing labour shortages, typically in rural and remote areas.
 This benefits both parties and the average worker remits around $5,000-$6,000 during a six-month placement.
 Solomon Islands participation in the SWP doubled to 175 in 2017-18 and increased to 314 in 2018-2019, supported by ongoing work to train, prepare and support increased numbers of future workers.

-Australia will look for opportunities to assist Solomon Islands to fully benefit from the Pacific Agreement on Closer Economic Relations (PACER) Plus, when finalised.
+Australia will look for opportunities to assist Solomon Islands to fully benefit from the Pacific Agreement on Closer Economic Relations (PACER) Plus.